Daily Featured Skills Count

 academic-paper-reviewer

 Multi-perspective academic paper review with dynamic reviewer personas.
 Simulates 5 independent reviewers (EIC + 3 peer reviewers + Devil's Advocate) with field-specific expertise.
-Supports full review, re-review (verification), quick assessment, methodology focus, and Socratic guided modes.
-Triggers on: review paper, peer review, manuscript review, referee report, review my paper, critique paper, simulate review, editorial review.
+Supports full review, re-review (verification), quick assessment, methodology focus, Socratic guided, and calibration modes.
+Triggers on: review paper, peer review, manuscript review, referee report, review my paper, critique paper, simulate review, editorial review, calibrate reviewer, reviewer calibration, measure reviewer accuracy.

 modem-dev modem-dev